-There is one Pass/Fail course in the MSF curriculum: MGT 6406, Professional Development and Communication.
-No other credit-hour course taken in the Owen Graduate School of Management and used to meet graduation requirements may be taken on a Pass/Fail basis.
+There is one Pass/Fail course in the required MSF curriculum: MGT 6406, Professional Development and Communication.
+No other credit-hour course taken in the Owen Graduate School of Management and used to meet graduation requirements may be taken on a Pass/Fail basis without permission from the MSF program director.